 The students were given telephone access to analysts within the intelligence community, and the Office of the Deputy Director of National Intelligence for Analysis set up a private wiki for the students to use, but they worked independently of any government office.

-contains more than 1,000 individual pages, assesses the strategic impact of disease across the globe and draws on a wide range of publicly available sources, such as World Health Organization reports, media reports and government publications.
+The end product contains more than 1,000 individual pages, assesses the strategic impact of disease across the globe and draws on a wide range of publicly available sources, such as World Health Organization reports, media reports and government publications.

 In its summary of the Mercyhurst project, the NIC concluded, '[W]e consider this product an invaluable contribution to the NIC's global disease project, not only in terms of content but also for the insights it provides into methodological approaches. ' [And] an important lesson in how wikis can be successfully deployed to facilitate such a multifaceted and participatory research project.'